sayak119/FORMOCR/README.md

 # FORMOCR

 This is a submission for Exact Sciences OCR Hackathon.
-This code is the source code which can be packaged as linux, MACOS and Windows executable.
+This code is the source code which can be packaged as Linux (Ubuntu), MACOS and Windows executable.

 ## Initial step
 1. Create an account on `Google Cloud`.